ComplotTeam/Quickipedia/README.md

 - **Cloud Hosting and Services**: Utilizing Azure for reliable and scalable cloud hosting solutions.

 ## Team Members and Expertise
-- **Colin Nordmark**: Specializing in Java and backend development, Colin brings a wealth of experience in building robust and scalable systems.
-- **Marisa Pinheiro**: An expert in front-end development and user experience, Marisa is skilled in leveraging Next.js to create dynamic, user-friendly interfaces.
+- **Colin Nordmark and Marisa Pinheiro**: As full-stack developers, Colin and Marisa bring a comprehensive skill set to Quickipedia, encompassing both front-end and back-end development.
+Their combined expertise in Java, Spring Framework, and Next.js is instrumental in building a seamless, robust platform.
+Together, they navigate the complexities of software development, from crafting engaging user interfaces to engineering solid backend solutions.

 ## Contribution and Collaboration
 While Quickipedia is still in the planning phase, we welcome ideas, suggestions, and contributions from the community.
 Feel free to share your thoughts and stay tuned for updates on our progress.